AllenHom/sequelize-dameng/docs/manual/other-topics/migrations.md

     "host": "127.0.0.1",
     "dialect": "mysql",

     // Use a different storage type.
-Default: sequelize "migrationStorage": "json",
+Default: sequelize-dameng "migrationStorage": "json",

     // Use a different file name.
-Default: sequelize-meta.json "migrationStoragePath": "sequelizeMeta.json",
+Default: sequelize-dameng-meta.json "migrationStoragePath": "sequelizeMeta.json",

     // Use a different table name.
 Default: SequelizeMeta